Geometric View of One-Dimensional Quantum Mechanics: Twisted Boundary Conditions on

 where $\mathcal{F}_\alpha:\mathcal{H}_L\to\mathcal{H}^{(\alpha)}_\theta$ is the shifted Fourier transform

 Thus $h_{\theta L}$ acts trivially on the base point $m$ and unitarily on the fibre.

-Because $h_{\theta L}(m)$ is independent of $m$ (as it was in the previous sections), we can choose the connection to be flat in both frames.
-In the momentum frame, let us set

-This corresponds to a gauge fixing and does not change the underlying physics.
-Transforming to the position frame with \eqref{eq:A-transform} gives

-So, with $\alpha$ fixed and not part of the base, there is no nontrivial holonomy arising from the connection as we move in $M$.
-The twist is entirely encoded in the boundary condition and the shifted Fourier basis.

-As it is seen, apart from an extra constant factor $\alpha \in \mathbb{R}$, there is essentialy not much of a difference between the boundary conditions \eqref{eq: periodic-bc} and \eqref{eq:twisted-BC}.
+As it is seen, apart from an extra constant factor $\alpha \in \mathbb{R}$, there is essentially not much of a difference between the boundary conditions \eqref{eq: periodic-bc} and \eqref{eq:twisted-BC}.
 The following case is more interesting in that respect.